gaoyaoxin/pytoexe/README.md

 I'm using `PyInstaller` to convert my .py file to a Windows .exe file.
 But it doesn't really matter.
 I need to run multiple shell commands, like moving the file from one folder to another, creating a new (unique) folder, etc..

-*The problem* -> I want to start the conversion (so, running the first shell command, like creating an empty folder for later use), THEN make the progress bar go from 0% to 10%, THEN run the second command line, THEN make the progress bar go from 10% to 40%, and so on until I've ran the very last operation and my progress bar is at 100%.
+*The problem* -> I want to start the conversion (so, running the first shell command, like creating an empty folder for later use), THEN make the progress bar go from 0% to 10%, THEN run the second command line, THEN make the progress bar go from 10% to 40%, and so on until the very last operation is run and my progress bar is at 100%.

 Thanks for your help, fellow programmer!